cwhitehouse/vivere.docs/src/getting-started/introduction.md

 };
 ```

-We access `canDecrement` just like we do `count` or any other data property, but it will automatically update by running the function we've written whenever any dependecies change.
-It also automatically tracks `dependencies` as long as they too are reactive, like data properties, or other computed properties.
+We access `canDecrement` just like we do `count` or any other data property, but it will automatically know it should recompute when `count` changes.

 #### Check This Out